Coherent control of thermoelectric currents and noise in quantum thermocouples: Introduction

 \section{Introduction}

 The importance of phase coherence in transport through mesoscopic electrical conductors is well known since decades~\cite{Datta1995,nazarov_quantum_2009}.
 When the system size is small with respect to the length at which carriers decohere in their propagation (i.e., the coherence length), the phases accumulated within the sample induce quantum interference effects that manifest in the mean currents through the system, see e.g., Ref.~\cite{ihn_semiconductor_2009} for a discussion of experimental realizations.
-The resulting sharp spectral features (e.g. Fabry-P\'erot like or Fano like resonances, destructive Aharonov-Bohm interference) can be used as energy filters, one of the requirements to find thermoelectric devices able to efficiently convert heat into electrical power~\cite{hicks_effect_1993,hicks:1993,mahan:1996,whitney_most_2014,sothmann:2015,benenti:2017}.
-Recent experiments using quantum dots have confirmed these expectations~\cite{josefsson_quantum_2018,jaliel:2019}.
+The resulting sharp spectral features (e.g. Fabry-P\'erot-like or Fano-like resonances and destructive Aharonov-Bohm interference) can be used as energy filters, one of the requirements to find thermoelectric devices able to efficiently convert heat into electrical power~\cite{hicks_effect_1993,hicks:1993,mahan:1996,whitney_most_2014,sothmann:2015,benenti:2017}.
+Recent experiments using quantum dots (QDs) have confirmed these expectations~\cite{josefsson_quantum_2018,jaliel:2019}.
 Phase coherence can then induce a thermoelectric response in conductors that would not manifest it in the absence of interference.
-Furthermore this response can be controlled externally in different configurations including magnetic fields~\cite{hofer:2015,samuelsson:2017,haack:2019,haack_nonlinear_2021}, gate voltages~\cite{Vannucci2015} or movable junctions~\cite{extrinsic}.
-Interferences have also be used to enhance the thermoelectric efficiency~\cite{finch:2009,karlstrom:2011,gomezsilva:2012,hershfield:2013}.
+Furthermore, this response can be controlled externally in different configurations including magnetic fields~\cite{hofer:2015,samuelsson:2017,haack:2019,haack_nonlinear_2021}, gate voltages~\cite{Vannucci2015}, and movable junctions~\cite{extrinsic}.
+Interferences have also been used to enhance the thermoelectric efficiency~\cite{finch:2009,karlstrom:2011,gomezsilva:2012,hershfield:2013}.